Dress rehearsal: MLB holds first COVID-era exhibitions

 Fake cheers — meant to encourage the hometown Nationals — accidentally piped through the stadium as the Philadelphia Phillies shortstop rounded the bases.
 After touching home plate, he pantomimed air-fives to teammates.

+“This is 2020 baseball,” Scherzer said.
+“Embrace it and have fun with it.”

-Exhibition games in Washington, New York and Pittsburgh on Saturday gave Major League Baseball its first look at coronavirus-era games — fake crowd noise and all.
-Still, for clubs limited to practices and intrasquads in their own ballparks for the past two weeks, Saturday stood as an important mile marker as baseball tries to start a shortened 60-game season next Thursday amid a pandemic.
+Exhibition games in Washington, New York and Pittsburgh on Saturday gave Major League Baseball its first look at coronavirus-era games — cardboard cutouts for fans, sound effects for crowds and more.
+Still, for clubs limited to practices and intrasquads in their own ballparks for the past two weeks, Saturday stood as an important mile marker as the sport tries to start a shortened 60-game season next Thursday amid a pandemic.

 “In some ways, this is very much a dress rehearsal for the new world we’re in,” Yankees manager Aaron Boone said before an exhibition at the crosstown Mets.

 No fans rushed off the 7 train in Flushing at Citi Field, and no masses hurried over the Clemente Bridge in Pittsburgh — not with MLB planning to start this pandemic-shaken season at empty stadiums.
-At Nationals Park, two people watched from a building balcony far beyond the left field wall.
+At Nationals Park, several people watched from a building balcony far beyond the left field wall.

 Umpires wore face masks, as did some players.
 Backups watched from the stands to maintain social distancing in dugouts.
 They all tried to follow safety protocols, including a ban on licking fingers or spitting.